Benefits and problems of Mauritius business registry

 Best uses for a Mauritius business registry

 - Mauritius is a great location to form a holding company, especially for businessmen running businesses in Africa as they will then be able to make use of the numerous double taxation avoidance agreements signed between Mauritius and this part of the world.
-Those interested by the same should then opt to form a GBL company;
+Those interested by the same should then opt to form a GBC;

 - Mauritius is an emerging hub for Business Process Outsourcing units and call centers, thanks to low labor costs and a multilingual workforce, fluent in French, English and also often able to communicate in Hindi and Tamil.